sngular/scs-multiapi-plugin/README.md

 }
 ```

-This sample class, is related to the previously used YML file, and in it, you
+This sample class is related to the previously used YML file, and in it, you
 could see that it came fully implemented, based on the related Interface that
 lets the personalization and implementation to the user.
 Also, in this example
 is possible to see how the YML attribute 'operationId' is used to name the